dagraham/plm-dgraham/README.md

         ~ % python3 -m pip install -U plm-dgraham

 This will install *plm* and any needed supporting python modules.
-This same can also also be used to update *plm* when a new version becomes available.
+The same command can be used to update *plm* when a new version becomes available.

+If you need to install a dependency manually, note that Python package names can differ between installation and import.
+For example, install `prompt-toolkit` but import `prompt_toolkit`.

+### For use in a virtual environment

+Using a virtual environment is a reliable approach, especially on macOS.
+For local development or testing, create and activate a virtual environment and then install *plm*:

+    $ python3 -m venv .venv
+    $ . .venv/bin/activate
+    $ python3 -m pip install --upgrade pip
+    $ python3 -m pip install -e .

+If you only need a single dependency in an already activated virtual environment, e.g., `prompt_toolkit`, use:

+    $ python3 -m pip install prompt-toolkit

+### For use with uv

+If you use `uv`, a typical development workflow is:

+    $ uv venv
+    $ uv sync
+    $ uv run plm

-### For use in an isolated environment {#For-use-in-an-isolated-environment}
+### For use in an isolated application environment with pipx

-Installing plm in an isolated or virtual environment (sandbox) is only slightly more complicated.
+Installing plm in an isolated environment is also possible with *pipx*.
 Begin by using *pip* to install *pipx*:

     $ python3 -m pip install -U pipx